 - All graduates who have taken their vascular boards in the last decade have passed.

-“I’ve had the privilege of being program director for our vascular fellowship since 2004.
-Over the last 15+ years I’ve watched our dynamic team of physicians train up exceptional surgeons.
+"It is my honor and privilege to be the program director for our vascular surgery fellowship.
+I have watched our program grow over the last 10 years as our dynamic team of physicians train up exceptional surgeons.
 We care about the whole person, are dedicated to physician wellness, exceptional surgical skills, and graduate confident and equipped vascular surgeons.”View Profile

 Wellness is a high priority

 We’ve made physician and fellow wellness an integral part of our program as we strive to maintain a healthy work/life balance.
 Our wellness director, Dr. Kristyn Mannoia, heads up team discussions, activities, and is on the Wellness Task Force for the SVS.